YueLiPicasso/OCanrenTutorial/Main/README.md

 ## Tutorial Outline

-We first take an _appertizer_ of OCanren, using it to solve a cool puzzle: managing a fleet of aircraft.
+We first take an _appetizer_ of OCanren, using it to solve a cool puzzle: managing a fleet of aircraft.
 Then we study a "hello world" program in OCanren, exposing various aspects of the technicalities of the language.
 In the third lesson, we go deep down into the most important part of OCanren: understanding and defining